ShiNik/web_ml/README.md

 This repository contains to project web api and machine learning server.

+## Installation
+If you are using anaconda you install all the require library by importing the [environment.yml](installation/environment.yml).
+Before importing the yml file please replace [username] by the valid name.
+Then open anaconda prompt and enter the following comments conda env create -f web_ml/installation/environment.yml if you do not have anaconda install the you need to install following libraries:
+- Python 3.7+ is required
+- numpy
+- scipy
+- pandas
+- pandas
+- requests
+- scikit-learn
+- flask
+- flask-sqlalchemy

 Web Api:
 you can see the history of the past analysis and perforce a new analysis.